asyncapi/website/pages/blog/socketio-automatic-docs.md

 ```

 ### Get AsyncAPI specification
-Now we can get AsyncAPI specification by calling `socketio.asyncapi_doc.get_yaml()` function.
-Here is how rendered specification looks like:
+Now we can get the AsyncAPI specification by calling the `socketio.asyncapi_doc.get_yaml()` function.
+Here is what the rendered specification looks like:

 ![Figure 1:](/img/posts/socketio-automatic-docs/sio-asycnapi-pic1.webp)